juliencm-dev/juliencm-dev/README.md

 This project requires the following dependencies:

 - Bash shell
-- Git
-- GitHub CLI
+- Git, GitHub CLI
-- Docker
-- Docker Compose
+- Docker, Docker Compose
-- Python3
+- Python

 It runs natively on Linux and MacOS.
 For Windows users, it must be run via Windows Subsystem for Linux (WSL).